sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ---
 title: 'Tutorial - Create a live video analytics IoT Edge instance in Azure IoT Central (Intel NUC)'
-description: This tutorial shows how to create a live video analytics IoT Edge instance to use with the public safety application template.
+description: This tutorial shows how to create a live video analytics IoT Edge instance to use with the security and safety video analytics application template.
 services: iot-central
 ms.service: iot-central
 ms.subservice: iot-central-retail